jeffThompson/CreativeProgramming2/Assignments/Week05_Tracking.md

 In your piece, you'll need to control this in some way, such as:

-* Use a white wall, against which most other things will seem dark
+* Use a white wall, against which most other things will seem dark (or vice versa)
 * Controlling the lighting (by checking out equipment from the Fab Lab, for example)
 * [Frame differencing](https://github.com/jeffThompson/CreativeProgramming2/blob/master/Code/Week05_ComputerVision/FrameDifferencing/FrameDifferencing.pde) to remove the background
 * Use an intentionally bright object as the thing to be tracked (a flashlight, LED, etc)